mike99mac/minimy-mike99mac/README.md

     **``$ sudo apt-get upgrade -y``**

-Your system should now be at the latest software levels.
+Your system should now be at the latest software levels on the planet.

 ### Install Mycroft tools

-There is a github repo with some tools to help with the installation and testing of Minimy and associated audio resources.
+The mycroft-tools repo has been developed to help with the installation, configuration, use and testing of the free and open personal voice assistants.

 To install the **``mycroft-tools``** package, perform the following steps: